microsoft/vscode-docs/docs/java/java-debugging.md

 ## Use

-It's very easy to run and debug your Java application as we provide several entry points for that.
+It's easy to run and debug your Java application as we provide several entry points for that.

 ### CodeLens